 While that may seem a surefire way to get extra cash, an auto refinance process is not a trouble-free event.
 Even so, unless you’ve paid a large percentage of your loan or your car mileage is extremely high, refinancing may be a worthwhile move.

-The auto refinance application and approval process is similar to that of the original loan.
+The auto refinance application and approval process are similar to that of the original loan.
 For instance, your interest rate depends in part on your credit rating.
 But if your refinance loan is approved, that loan pays the remaining balance of the original one.
 Simultaneously, the refinance lender takes over the car lien and receives your monthly payments until it’s paid in full.

 Several factors in the refinancing process can work for or against you depending on your credit profile, the state of your existing loan, and the credit market at the time of your loan application.

 - Credit scores.
 A big drop in your credit scores since closing on your original loan spells higher risk for a lender and a higher interest rate for you, and it may preclude an auto refinance loan altogether.
 The reverse is also true: an increase in your credit score means lower risk, a lower interest rate, and a higher probability your application will be approved.

 - Monthly payments.
 If you have cash flow issues, you may want to apply for a refinance loan with an extended payment period.
 It will cost you in the long run, but lower monthly payments make more cash available to you each month should you need cash due to a job loss or unexpected medical bills.